AFLplusplus/AFLplusplus/README.md

     shared libraries, etc. Additionally QEMU 5.1 supports more CPU targets so this is really worth it.
   * When instrumenting targets, afl-cc will not supersede optimizations anymore if any were given.
-This allows to fuzz targets as same as they are built for debug or release.
+This allows to fuzz targets build regularly like those
+    for debug or release versions.
   * afl-fuzz:
     * if neither -M or -S is specified, `-S default` is assumed, so more fuzzers can easily be added later